pusher/pusher-http-php/README.md

 $pusher->get( $path, $params );
 ```

-Used to make `GET` queries against the Pusher HTTP API.
+Used to make `GET` queries against the Channels HTTP API.
 Handles authentication.

 Response is an associative array with a `result` index.
 The contents of this index is dependent on the HTTP method that was called.
 However, a `status` property to allow the HTTP status code is always present and a `result` property will be set if the status code indicates a successful call to the API.